ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 F.prototype = __objectPrototype

-Thus [[Call]] besides the [[Class]] property (which equals to “Function”) is the main in respect of objects distinguishing.
-Therefore the objects having internal [[Call]] property are called as functions; the typeof operator for such objects returns “function” value.
-However, it mostly relates to native objects, in case of host callable objects, the typeof operator (no less than [[Class]] property) of some implementations can return other value: for example, window.alert(…) in IE:
+Thus [[Call]] besides the [[Class]] property (which equals to "Function") is the main in respect of objects distinguishing.
+Therefore the objects having internal [[Call]] property are called as functions.
+The typeof operator for such objects returns "function" value.
+However, it mostly relates to native objects, in case of host callable objects, the typeof operator (no less than [[Class]] property) of some implementations can return other value: for example, window.console.log(...) in IE:

 // in IE - "Object", "object", in other - "Function", "function"

 The internal [[Construct]] method is activated by the new operator applied to the constructor function.
-This method is responsible for memory allocation and creation of the object.
-If there are no arguments, call brackets of constructor function can be omitted:
+As we said this method is responsible for memory allocation and creation of the object.
+If there are no arguments, call parenthesis of constructor function can be omitted:

 function A(x) { // constructor А